Sports Endocrine and Metabolism

 Resting Metabolic Rate (RMR)

-Once completed, we use your resting metabolic rate calories to provide a foundation for your calories burned during a day.
+Once completed, we use your RMR calories to provide a foundation for your calories burned during a day.
 We then add calories burned during activities of daily living and exercise calories to get a total calorie expenditure for the day.

-Download the Pre-Test Instructions to prepare for your Resting Metabolic Rate test.
+Download the Pre-Test Instructions to prepare for your RMR test.

 DEXA Body Composition-Bone Density Scan